 Since we want a pool in our yard, should we contact a pool company first to do this?

 NO!
-The design of your pool is an integral part of your yard and needs to be balanced with all the other elements in your design to ensure your yard flows for aesthetics and practical use.
+The design of your pool is an integral part of your yard and needs to be balanced with all the other elements in your design to ensure your yard flows for aesthetics, placement and practical use.
 Pool companies have fantastic designs but they generally have already been used in other yards (and used often!) and not done to be customized to your unique property.
 Personally, we have vast experience in pool design.
 We have designed more custom pools than most pool companies out there.
 Working with your designer to create the pool that is perfect for your yard will also give you the opportunity to get multiple bids on the same design to make sure you get the right contractor that makes you comfortable, both in personality and budget!

 So how much is this landscape going to cost me to install based on what we talked about?

-Truth be told if you get your landscape installed by a contractor it is not going to be cheap… but if installed by the right contractor it will be worth it!
+Truth be told, if you get your landscape installed by a contractor, it is not going to be cheap… but if installed by the right contractor it will be worth it!
 Over time I have acquired a simple formula through very reputable contractors that can be of some assistance to get you an idea of what you may need to be thinking about for a budget range to landscape your yard professionally.
 Simply take the square footage of your yard space in question and multiply it by $7.00 and again by $10.00… the two resulting numbers is the range your yard will most likely end up in for a full installation of plantings, structures, patios, irrigation, and drainage.
-The more hardscapes you have and probably the smaller your space the closer you will be to the $10.00 or even higher a square foot range.
+The more hardscapes you have, and probably the smaller your space, the closer you will be to the $10.00 or even higher a square foot range.
 Of course the price is determined by materials chosen, so be sure to go over this with your contractor.

 I just heard an ad on the radio that I can get a free design if I go with XYZ company... so why should I pay for a design from you?

 I promise you right here and now that the “free” design is not anything close to a full landscape design.
-The remedial level of expertise, creativity, and lack of any consideration to your local environment and architecture of your home is the equivalent to purchasing an RV to live in instead of your current valuable home.
-And on top of that you will be paying for this design in the price of your installation, as this is usually a marketing scheme to lock you into a contract with that particular company.
+The remedial level of expertise, creativity, the lack of any consideration to your local environment and architecture of your home is the equivalent to purchasing an RV to live in instead of your current valuable home.
+And on top of that, you will be paying for this design in the price of your installation, as this is usually a marketing scheme to lock you into a contract with that particular company.
 That ‘free’ design will just lead to a disappointing concept and high pressure to get locked in with that installation company.